 Some forms of skin cancer look similar to the purple spots of purpura.
 A biopsy can rule out skin cancer.

 If a doctor suspects Henoch-Schönlein purpura, urine tests can assess kidney function by testing for protein and blood in the urine.

 Doctors may also perform other tests based on the patient’s symptoms and the suspected diagnosis.

 Not all cases of purpura demand immediate treatment.
 Doctors often opt to watch the patient for other symptoms to see if they go away on their own.
 Children experiencing Henoch-Schönlein purpura are often likely to get better without treatment.

 When treatment is necessary, it is not due to the rash itself.
-Treatment is needed for causes such as leukemia, or effects including kidney failure.
+Underlying causes, such as leukemia, need to be treated, as do effects such as kidney failure.